With consideration and tolerance, everyone can enjoy the mountains together.

 Assess your abilities realistically and avoid unnecessary risks.
 Good preparation and honest self-assessment are crucial for safe and enjoyable trips in the mountains.

 Camping on public land is not permitted.
+This also applies to all mountain lakes in the destination.
 More information is available in the police regulations of the municipality of Zermatt, Article 43 (Camping).

-Dogs must be kept on a lead in the village, except in designated off-lead areas.
-An overview of these areas and prohibited zones is available here.
+Dogs must be kept on a leash in the village, except in designated off-leash areas.
+An overview of these areas and prohibited zones can be found here.

 In and near the forest, fires may only be lit in public places designated by the municipality or in clearly safe locations, depending on the current danger level.
 Open fires must be supervised at all times and completely extinguished before leaving.
 You can find a list of the official fire pits in the destination here.

-As a general rule, drones are not permitted over the village or in the vicinity of railway facilities and ski slopes.
-Drones weighing more than 0.5 kg require a permit, as the Air Zermatt heliport is located in the village.
-Permission must be obtained from Air Zermatt in advance of planned flights.
+As a general rule, drones are not permitted over the village or in the vicinity of cable car facilities and ski slopes.
+In Switzerland, you need a permit from the relevant airport operator to fly drones within a 5 km radius of heliports.
+As the heliport in Zermatt is located at the entrance to the village, drones weighing more than 250 g always require a permit.
+Permission must therefore be obtained from Air Zermatt in advance for planned flights.

 Flying over crowds of people is generally prohibited.
 Areas protected for wildlife must also be respected – animals must not be flown towards or pursued.
 If they react, the flight must be stopped immediately.
 Direct visual contact with the drone must be maintained at all times.